 Over-toilet chairs usually have a fitting to accommodate a commode pan.
-If there are occasions when the heavier person has restricted movement; the commode option can be used.
+If there are occasions when the heavier person has restricted movement, the commode option can be used.
 Combining a shower and a toilet chair can reduce the amount of equipment in the home and the number of transfers a person has to make when completing personal care tasks.

 If access to the toilet is not possible, or the person is unable to move any distance, a commode will be required.
 A range of static commodes are available with features such as:

-- Height adjustment.
+- height adjustment.

 Check how the commode pan is positioned – some slide in from the back and this might present problems if the commode is placed with its back to a wall.

 A mobile commode (sometimes called a glideabout commode) gives the opportunity to bring the commode to the person when the need arises, but then taken away and stored elsewhere.

 This can be more discreet and less invasive for a person, and can assist in ensuring their dignity.

 Urinals are useful for people who are very immobile and also for emergencies when there’s not enough time to transfer to a commode or toilet.

 A lot of urinals available now are disposable or specifically designed to be used when travelling, to assist those with limited mobility and to reduce the effort, stress and strain of transferring from a car to a public toilet for example.